WillySeahh/TradingEngine/orderbook/README.md

 ## Architecture

 ### Data Structure
-A associative data structure std::map is used because it offers O(1) look up given the key and is naturally sorted allowing us to match orders easily and efficiently.
+An associative data structure std::map is used because it offers O(1) look up given the key and is naturally sorted allowing us to match orders easily and efficiently.

 There is both ASKs map and BIDs map, when printing the order book it will be from top down with the